buzden/deptycheck/docs/source/tutorials/08-under-the-hood-a-derivegen-like-macro.md

 🔍 **Notice:** You can copy this complete file to `MyDerive.idr` and run it with `idris2 --build MyDerive.idr && ./build/exec/MyDerive`.

 ---

-## Congratulations!

-You have built a working derivation macro from scratch.
-You now understand the fundamental architecture of `DepTyCheck`'s derivation engine and have seen that it is not magic, but a well-structured system of extensible interfaces.
-This is the deepest level of `DepTyCheck` mastery.

-In this tutorial, you learned:

-*   ✅ The core interfaces of the derivation engine: `DeriveBodyForType` and `DeriveBodyRhsForCon`.
-*   ✅ How the "Type Expert" delegates work to "Constructor Experts".
-*   ✅ How to implement these interfaces to create a custom derivation strategy.
-*   ✅ How to wrap up your custom logic in a top-level macro that acts just like `deriveGen`.

 ## Path to Contribution